-On the other hand if you tell them that yelling and hitting people is wrong and then punish them for misbehavior with yelling and corporal punishment, they will get confused.
-So, stetting rules, sticking to them and staying consistent in your behavior is also an important part of parenting.
+On the other hand, if you tell them that yelling and hitting people is wrong and then punish them for misbehavior with yelling and corporal punishment, they will get confused.
+So, setting rules, sticking to them, and staying consistent in your behavior is also important part of parenting.

 Emotional coaching is one of the most important aspects of parenting.
 Today, a large number of children and young adults suffer from emotional disorders due to faults in parenting and our surrounding influences.
 A study shows that about 17-22 percent of children and young adults under the age of 18 suffer from some sort of emotional or mental disorder (The Dynamics of Anger in Children – article by Dr. Lynne Namka).

 Emotion-coaching is the key to raising happy, resilient, and well-adjusted kids.
 The very first lesson that children learn is from their parents, and they can grow up to be healthy and strong adults only when you make sure that they are healthy, not only physically but also emotionally.
 In today’s world, you have a greater role to play as a parent and it is your responsibility as a parent to prepare your kids to go out there in the world for the future.

 We will be giving you tips on parenting periodically in our blogs, so please keep reading them.
 We’d also appreciate it if you could put down a few words below in the comment box, and don’t forget to share.

 It is so extremely important to learn children even at a very young age to develop their self esteem.
 We live on a planet with a lot of competition.
 When you train your child how to handle in any situation, it will become a strong, wise and a loving human.